pallets/flask/docs/testing.rst

         assert '&lt;Hello&gt' in rv.data
         assert '<strong>HTML</strong> allowed here' in rv.data

-Here we also check that HTML is allowed in the text but not in the title which is the intended behavior.
+Here we check that HTML is allowed in the text but not in the title, which is the intended behavior.

 Running that should now give us three passing tests::